xixiaofinland/xixiao.github.io/content/training/_index.md

 +++
-title="Salesforce developer training"
+title="Salesforce Developer Training"
 +++

-# Salesforce Developer Training

 This training aims to coach general software engineering skills for Salesforce developers so they can deal with large solutions in the long run.

-To book the training, contact me at tdxiaoxi2@gmail.com.

-## The Issue it solves
+# The Issue it solves

 Salesforce platform is a sizable business investment.
 However, many solutions deteriorate after the first several years.